docker-production-aws/lambda-lifecycle-hooks/README.md

-# Docker in Production using AWS CloudFormation EC2 Lifecycle Hooks Lambda Function
+# Docker in Production using AWS EC2 Lifecycle Hooks Lambda Function

 This repository defines a Lamdba function called `lifecycleHooks`, which is included with the Pluralsight course [Docker in Production using Amazon Web Services](https://app.pluralsight.com/library/courses/docker-production-using-amazon-web-services/table-of-contents).